ngernest/cis6700_lc_encodings/questions.md

 # Questions

 ## Datatype encodings
+- p.
+67 defines natural numbers in terms of having zero and operations iszero, succ, and pred.
+Why these three operations?
+(That is, if you chose a different set of operations, could you accidentally allow for representations that behave unlike how we expect natural numbers to behave?)
+    + EN: These operations seem to come from the Peano axioms (?)
 - Discuss how more complex data types such as lists can be encoded in the untyped lambda calculus
 - Walk through exp/power operation for church numerals (if time allows)